svedwards/making-multigene-family-maps-from-long-read-genomes/README.md

 intertab<-fulltab %>% filter(molecule %in% corescaffs)
 ```

 Now we have a table of scaffolds that at least have an MHC hit as well as a BRD2 or SLC39 hit.
+There are a total of 26 unique contigs/scaffolds in this table.
 The single-copy gene [BRD2](https://www.ncbi.nlm.nih.gov/nuccore/NC_054767.1?report=genbank&from=688950&to=738157) in particular is a good anchor gene.
 SLC39 and RXRB are also good anchor genes, even if [SLC39](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3602797/) and [RXRB](https://www.ncbi.nlm.nih.gov/nuccore/?term=RXRB%20Zebra%20Finch) are small multigene families.
-Exon 4 of RXRB is another low-copy conserved probe to delimit the passerine MHC class II region.
+Exon 4 of RXRB is a good low-copy conserved probe to delimit the passerine MHC class II region.

 ## Putting contigs/scaffolds in a common orientation
 I find it helpful now to determine the orientation of genes on each scaffold, since we want to display them all in the same orientation.
-I do this by making a table of hits ordered by position in scaffold, and then asking if the BRD2 is at the beginning or end of the scaffold.
-I want to identify scaffolds with BRD2 at the end, so I can reverse them.
+I do this by making a table of hits ordered by position in scaffold, and then asking if the BRD2 is at the beginning or end of the scaffold (beginning or end is arbitrary).
+I want to identify scaffolds with BRD2 at the end, so I can reverse them, because I want BRD2 to be on the left end of each of my maps.

 ```{r}
 scaffs<-unique(intertab$molecule)